 Raw chicken, meat, fish & eggs

-Another common belief amongst cat parents is that their feline will prefer raw chicken, meat & eggs.
+Another common belief amongst cat parents is that their feline will prefer raw chicken, meat grilled in a gas grill & eggs.
 But not everything natural is safe.
 Raw food contains bacterias like E. coli and salmonella.
 They are dangerous for your cat’s health as these pathogens can cause issues like diarrhea, vomiting & lethargy.

 Even raw eggs are not recommended for cats.
 Uncooked eggs have an antinutritional factor called “Avidin” that prevents absorption of biotin in their body.
 This can lead to skin issues & a dull coat.